huggingbench/huggingbench/README.md

 * Accuracy checks are not performed on converted models
 * No support for external dataset when calibrating models (overall calibration support is poor)
 * Models and configs are stored on a local drive
-* Only supporting Nvidia Triton inference server
+* Only supporting Nvidia Triton Inference Server
+* PyTorch model needs to map to ONNX one to one (no support for model ensamble)

-We are plannig to remove above limitations.
+We are plannig to remove above limitations (not promissing it will happen 😄)

 # 📋 Requirements